catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/introduction.md

 - Facilitates the development of solutions for aggregating real-world usage data of technical products and combining it with digital twins, simulation models, and specialized calculation services.
 This unlocks new business opportunities and operational efficiencies.

 - Supports handling data protection, governance, IP rights, and high data sovereignty standards when enabling secure data sharing across complex supply chains.
 This ensures compliance and builds trust.

+- Offers guidance to Knowledge Agent technology.
+This enables efficient scalability for additional use cases and participants.

 - Guides business and software developers by explaining key concepts and directing them to relevant technical resources and examples.
 This speeds up understanding and development.